VirusFreeNewt/FizzBuzz/README.md

 # FizzBuzz

-A collection of FizzBuzz in different languages
+A collection of FizzBuzz in different languages (so far only in c#)